 If you’re in a mental health crisis and need urgent help, call the Single Point of Access on (01472) 256256 and select option 3.
 They are available 24 hours a day, 7 days a week.
 Alternatively, you can call NHS 111 free from a landline or mobile phone.

-Open Minds offers a range of therapies aimed at helping you to deal with SAD and should be your first port of call if you’re looking for support.
-You can self-refer to Open Minds online.
+NHS Talking Therapies offers a range of therapies aimed at helping you to deal with seasonal affective disorder and should be your first port of call if you’re looking for support.
+You can self-refer online.

 NHS mood self-assessment: This short questionnaire will help you understand how you’re feeling and signpost you to the most appropriate support.